astropy/astropy/docs/io/fits/index.rst

     >>> hdu = fits.PrimaryHDU(n)

-We then create a HDUList to contain the newly created primary HDU, and write to a new file::
+We then create an :class:`HDUList` to contain the newly created primary HDU, and write to a new file::

     >>> hdul = fits.HDUList([hdu])